silkodenis/swiftui-navigation-coordinator/README.md

 - Swift 5.7+

 ## Why This Is Interesting
-The implementation of the `unwind` transition may be of particular interest to those who have already attempted to create similar transitions in SwiftUI.
+- The implementation of the `unwind` transition may be of particular interest to those who have already attempted to create similar transitions in SwiftUI.
+- In addition to the specific task of multi-level return, the `unwind()` function can also be used instead of the usual `pop()` when it is necessary to pass data back to the previous screen.
+This can be critically important for unidirectional architectures.
+The `onUnwind()` call will be made before the `onAppear()` call.

 ## Usage Examples